projectacrn/acrn-hypervisor/doc/contribute.rst

    Email will be sent as review comments are made, or you can check on your pull request at https://github.com/projectacrn/acrn-hypervisor/pulls.

 #.
-While you’re waiting for your pull request to be accepted and merged, you can
+While you're waiting for your pull request to be accepted and merged, you can
    create another branch to work on another issue.
 (Be sure to make your new branch off of master and not the previous branch.)::